aalaa-sehsah/pdb-dataset/readme.md

 # pdb-dataset

-Instead of focusing on the full atomic details, we chose to represent protein structures as **2D pairwise distance matrices** between **α-carbons** on the protein backbone.
-This approach allows us to retain essential structural information while simplifying the data we work with.
+We generate from the downloaded full-atom protein files, a distance matrix representation of their tertiary structure.

+## Environment

+- VS Code
+- Python 3.12
+- Libraries in `requirements.txt`

 ## Files and Their Functions

 - `requirements.txt`
-  - Contain the required Python libraries.
+  - Contains the required Python libraries.
-  - Run `python -m pip install -r requirements.txt` in terminal.
+  - USER: Run `python -m pip install -r requirements.txt` in terminal.
-- `dataset_generate.py`
+- `__main__.py`
-  - Generate distance matrices from PDB files.
+  - Generates distance matrices from PDB files.
-  - Store and compress the dataset as `.hdf5` files.
+  - Stores and compresses the dataset as `.hdf5` files.

 ## Generated dataset